josephcrowell/NBA2K17-Browser/README.md

 3. Have fun!

 # Building
-1. Ensure you have these installed:
+1. Ensure you have the following installed:
 - .NET Framework 4.5
 - Visual Studio 2010 or newer
 2. Open the `.sln` file.